 - Settlement mentor qualifications: Settlement mentors are highly experienced trial attorneys with a general background in the issues involved in the case.

-- Settlement mentor conference fees: There are no fees for participating in the settlement mentor program.
+- Settlement mentor conference fees: There are no fees for participating in the settlement mentor program for the first 2 hours.
+If the parties agree to continue settlement discussions with the settlement mentor, then they shall equally share his/her usual fee.

 - Attendance at the settlement mentor conference: Unless excused by the judge, all trial attorneys, principals, clients, claims representatives, or other decision–makers must attend the settlement mentor conference.
 Telephone standby is not allowed unless approved by the assigned judge before the conference begins.